wombleton/gitlaw-nz/acts/A/Aquaculture Reform (Repeals and Transitional Provisions) Act 2004.md

-##### 3

-*   [Section 186ZF(3)][233] applies as if the words "the coastal permit to which they relate" were omitted and the words "any deemed coastal permit that relates to the marine farming permit or spat catching permit to which the consent and aquaculture agreement relate" substituted.
+*   3 Section 186ZF(3) applies as if the words "the coastal permit to which they relate" were omitted and the words "any deemed coastal permit that relates to the marine farming permit or spat catching permit to which the consent and aquaculture agreement relate" substituted.

-##### 4

-*   [Section 186ZF][233] applies as if subsection (4) were repealed and the following subsection substituted:
+*   4 Section 186ZF applies as if subsection (4) were repealed and the following subsection substituted:

     > *   "(4) For the purposes of this section, subsection (2) applies to the persons specified in that subsection as at 5 pm on the date on which public notification is given under section 25A(8), 26A(8), or 50A(8) of the Aquaculture Reform (Repeals and Transitional Provisions) Act 2004, as the case may be."
     >